 It probably comes as no surprise that Americans aren’t getting enough sleep.
 From work stress to coping with a new baby at home, there are plenty of reasons why we don’t get the recommended seven to eight hours of sleep each night.

 But one highly-debated question may finally have an answer: can you catch up on sleep after it’s been lost?

-A recent article published by NPR tackled this topic and the answer is a definite…maybe.
+An article published by NPR tackled this topic and the answer is a definite…maybe.

 Effects of Sleep Deprivation